-Active plan CalSTRS 2% at 60 and 2% at 62 members are required to contribute 10.25% and 10.205% of their salary for fiscal year 2021, respectively, and the District is required to contribute an actuarially determined rate.
+Active plan CalSTRS 2% at 60 and 2% at 62 members are required to contribute 10.25% and 10.205% of their salary for fiscal year 2022, respectively, and the District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the rate are those adopted by CalSTRS Teachers' Retirement Board.
-The required employer contribution rate for fiscal year 2021 was 19.10% of annual payroll reduced to 16.15% pursuant to California Senate Bill 90 (SB 90).
+The required employer contribution rate for fiscal year 2022 was 16.92% of annual payroll.
 The contribution requirements of the plan members are established by state statute.
-Contributions to the plan from the District were \$9,430,747 for the year ended June 30, 2021.
+Contributions to the plan from the District were \$10,700,814 for the year ended June 30, 2022.